LANResources/research-acts-as-taggable-on/README.md

 interests, sports, and more.
 There is no real way to differentiate between tags and so an implementation of this type is not possible with acts as taggable on steroids.

-Enter Acts as Taggable On.
+Enter Research Acts as Taggable On.
 Rather than tying functionality to a specific keyword (namely `tags`), acts as taggable on allows you to specify an arbitrary number of tag "contexts" that can be used locally or in combination in the same way steroids was used.